Now it’s time for Mai to enter the stage!

 9. Quick tip for Mahjong beginners?

-1. Don’t get discouraged for losing.
+1. Don’t get discouraged when you lose.
 Losing sucks but on the other hand you often learn a lot more from the games you lost than the ones you won.
 Go back and watch the replay and try to identify the mistakes that you made.

 2. Step outside your comfort zone.
 Don’t be afraid to experiment with different kind of strategies and try making the plays that you normally wouldn’t, You may end up discovering new tactics that you weren’t aware of.